hirosystems/clarinet/components/clarinet-cli/examples/custom-boot-contracts/README.md

 ## Overview

 Clarinet embeds a copy of the boot contracts (like `pox-4`, `costs`, etc.) that are used by default.
-For Stacks core developers, it's useful to be able to load custom code instead of the embedded versions, or add new boot contracts entirely.
+For Stacks core developers, it's useful to be able to load custom code instead of the embedded versions. **Note: Only existing boot contracts can be overridden - new boot contracts cannot be added.**

 ## Configuration